sachinym/Github-Advanced-Security/Module4-CodeScanning.md

 - What is CodeQL and how is it different from other static analysis tools?
 - Task 1: Add some vulnerable code via a pull request and view the scan results in the PR
 - Task 2: Verify Github Autofix is enabled
-- Task 3: Create a code with potencial security vulnerabilities
+- Task 3: Create a code with potential security vulnerabilities
 - Task 4: Run a code scan
 - Task 5: Apply autofixes to vulnerabilities